tgoldenphoenix/trello-clone-web/README.md

 🔵 Token-based Authentication & Authorization with JWT

-The access token & refresh token is stored as [HttpOnly cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Set-Cookie#httponly) which forbids JavaScript from accessing the cookie.
+- The access token & refresh token is stored as [HttpOnly cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Set-Cookie#httponly) which forbids JavaScript from accessing the cookie.
 The cookie will be send with HTTP request to the server
+- Use Axios Interceptor to refresh JWT on the front-end

 🔵 Writing custom [Axios interceptors](https://github.com/tgoldenphoenix/trello-clone-web/blob/main/src/utils/authorizeAxios.js)